Nutation Damping from Core-Mantle Boundary Topography: Introduction

 The analogy between Earth's oceans and its liquid core is not new.
-Braginsky employed it perhaps most explicitly when he introduced the concept of the `hidden Stratified Ocean of the Core' (SOC) \cite{Braginsky1993,Braginsky1999}.
-The flow in this `hidden core ocean' follows dynamical equations similar to those governing the flow at the bottom of the ocean.
+Braginsky employed it perhaps most explicitly when he introduced the concept of the \textit{Stratified Ocean of the Core} (SOC) \cite{Braginsky1993,Braginsky1999}.
+The flow in this ``hidden core ocean'' follows dynamical equations similar to those governing the flow at the seafloor.
 The existence of a stably stratified region at the top of the Earth's core has been an object of debate for more than fifty years \cite{Higgins1971,Whaler1980}.
 There have been several estimates of the properties of this layer.
-Studies of geomagnetic secular variations \cite{gubbins_geomagnetic_2007,buffett_geomagnetic_2014} suggest a thickness $d\approx 100-140 ~\mathrm{km}$ and a buoyancy frequency--a.k.a. \textit{Brunt-V\"ais\"al\"a} frequency, $N$, of the order $N/\Omega\approx1.5-2$, where $\Omega=7.27\times10^{-5}\,\mathrm{s}^{-1}$ is the Earth's spin rate \cite{Braginsky1993,buffett_geomagnetic_2014}.
-Seismic evidence\cite{Tanaka1993,Helffrich2013,Kaneshima2018,Tang2015} suggests $d\approx 100-450 \,\mathrm{km}$.
+Studies of geomagnetic secular variations suggest a thickness $d\approx 100-140 ~\mathrm{km}$ \cite{gubbins_geomagnetic_2007,buffett_geomagnetic_2014}, and a buoyancy frequency--a.k.a. \textit{Brunt-V\"ais\"al\"a} frequency, $N$, of the order $N/\Omega\approx1.5-2$, where $\Omega=7.27\times10^{-5}\,\mathrm{s}^{-1}$ is the Earth's spin rate \cite{Braginsky1993,buffett_geomagnetic_2014}.
+Seismic evidence suggests $d\approx 100-450 \,\mathrm{km}$ \cite{Tanaka1993,Helffrich2013,Kaneshima2018,Tang2015}.
 Models of core thermodynamics and chemical barodiffusion \cite{lister_stratification_1998,Gubbins2013} point to a depth of the order $d\approx 100~\mathrm{km}$ with the frequency of $N/\Omega\approx1.4-20$.
-A recent numerical model of core convection taking into account thermal heterogeneity at the CMB\cite{Mound2019} finds regional stratification on top of the Earth's core with thickness of several hundred kilometers and $N/\Omega \approx 0.02-2$.
+A recent numerical model of core convection taking into account thermal heterogeneity at the CMB finds regional stratification on top of the Earth's core with thickness of several hundred kilometers and $N/\Omega \approx 0.02-2$ \cite{Mound2019}.
 Numerical models of the Earth's geodynamo lean towards weaker stratification.
-Some models have suggested a stable layer with $d\approx100~\mathrm{km}$ with a frequency of the order of the spin rate \cite{Christensen2018}, $N\approx\Omega$.
+Some models have suggested a stable layer with $d\approx100~\mathrm{km}$ with a frequency of the order of the spin rate, $N\approx\Omega$ \cite{Christensen2018}.
 More recent geodynamo simulations favor a very thin, weakly stratified layer, if one is present at all \cite{Gastine2020,Aubert2025}.
-We treat the degree of the density stratification as a free parameter in the present study.
+In what follows, we treat the degree of the density stratification as an adjustable parameter.